In Sputnik’s Orbit

 2. Through the same hole, a second length of the same 14-gauge Romex runs up from the same new outlet and across the attic to dive into the wall of the office.
 This branch too is stapled every 5 feet.

 3. Down in the kitchen, both wires are connected in the usual way.
-The grounds are twisted together and one is connected to the ground screw.
+The grounds are joined via a purpose-made ground wire nut and secured to the receptacle ground screw.
 The hot and neutral wires are back wired to the gold and silver terminals respectively.
 The receptacle is a new 15A, ordinary 110-volt model of the type that lets you push the striped wire in from the back but requires you to tighten the screw to secure it.

 4. The office outlet at the end of the circuit is wired in the same way except there is just the one wire.

-5. Circuit B instead makes a turn after entering the attic, is fished through an inaccessible space, and runs down inside the wall between the living room and the bedroom where it is connected in the same manner to a new outlet box about six feet off the floor in the back of the closet (to feed the wifi) and then through a few more feet to a new outlet box in a cabinet in the living room.
-No stapled secure this wire because, except for the point where it enters the wall, there is no way anyone can ever reach it without removing the roof.
+5. Circuit B instead makes a turn after entering the attic, is fished through an inaccessible space, and runs down inside the wall between the living room and the bedroom where it is connected in the same manner to a new outlet box about six feet off the floor in the back of the closet (to feed the home networking equipment) and then through a few more feet to a new outlet box in a cabinet in the living room.
+No staples secure this wire in the attic because, except for the point where it enters the wall, there is no way anyone can ever reach it without removing the roof.

-13. All four outlets are labeled as emergency power and given red covers.
+13. All four outlets are labeled as emergency power and given red covers, as is the new load center panel.

 QyEQPuS.jpg